iutools/iutools/doc/for-devs/test-plan.md

 Word Entry window hiding/showing/closing
 - Reload the Word Dictionary page
    - Make sure the Word Entry window is NOT showing
-- Search for word 'inuksuk'
+- Search lang=EN, word 'education'
    - Make sure the Word Entry window is NOW showing and displays the entry for 'inuksuk'.
 - Leaving the word entry opened, search for a word that does not return any results like 'blahblahblah'
    - Make sure the Word Entry window is NOT showing
-- Search again for 'inuksuk' to make sure the WordEntry window is shown
+- Search again for 'education' to make sure the WordEntry window is shown
-- Search for a query that returns some hits but is not itself a word, ex: 'iglum'
+- Search for a query that returns some hits but is not itself a word, ex: lang=IU, word='iglum'
   - Make sure that some hits are displayed, but that the Word Entry window is NOT SHOWN
 - Close the word info windows
   - Search for word inuksuk and make sure that the info for the word is correctly